 Implementation of the European Agenda for Adult Learning (EAAL) in Slovenia

-The project National Coordinators for the Implementation of the European Agenda for Adult Learning (the EAAL project) in Slovenia is intended for the popularisation of the EAAL’s key messages and educational policy measures at EU and national level.
+The project National Coordinators for the Implementation of the European Agenda for Adult Learning in Slovenia (the so called EAAL project) is intended for the popularisation of the EAAL’s key messages and educational policy measures at EU and national level.
 Above all, it is intended for awareness raising on the importance and omnipresence of adult education and lifelong learning as well as on opportunities available for the adult population.

 - National Coordinating Body

 - Upgraded Adult Learning Awareness Raising Strategy and action plans

 - EAAL events 2016

 - 2016 Closing EAAL event (and annual EBSN conference)